sheabunge/storyman/README.md

 $ story config set defaultAuthor Shea
 ```

-With this property enabled, storyman will attempt to determine whether a commit message already includes an author
-tag, and refrain from adding a second one if so.
-This allows for individual one-off commits with different authors
-to the default.
+If you specify an author in the commit message manually, storyman will attempt to detect this and refrain from adding
+an author tag.

 ## Story override